LtBrain/MuBook/JOURNAL.md

 Went with Type A USB because it was easier for me to implement compared to USB Type C, even at USB 3.0 speeds.
 HDMI was needed because I don't plan on using a dGPU, rather the iGPU for monitor display

-M.2 slots for boot drive and probably some WiFi in case ethernet doesn't pan out.
+M.2 slots for boot drive and probably some WiFi in case ethernet doesn't pan out for some reason.

 (Time: 4 Hrs)